A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: A rule for the parallel composition operator

-However, this outcome shall not lead to the hasty conclusion that (\ref{eq:pinc}) would be not derivable by the rules at all, for it is: we first have to introduce two auxiliary variables, each local to one of the parallel components keeping their sum equal to $\sv{x}$.
+This outcome shall however not lead to the hasty conclusion that (\ref{eq:pinc}) would not be derivable by the rules at all, for it is: we can deploy two auxiliary variables (each local to one of the parallel components) keeping their sum equal to $\sv{x}$.
 This allows us to establish a generalised property by an application of the parallel rule.
-Then deriving (\ref{eq:pinc}) in principle amounts to `discarding' the auxiliaries by means of the program correspondence rule in the same way as it will be accomplished in Section~\ref{S:PM1}, where auxiliary variables will also be necessary for a successful application of the parallel rule.
+Then deriving the triple (\ref{eq:pinc}) in principle amounts to `discarding' the auxiliaries by means of the program correspondence rule in the same way as it will be accomplished in the case study Chapter~\ref{S:PM1}, where auxiliary variables are deployed for the same purpose: an application of the rule in Corollary~\ref{thm:parallel-rule2}.

-\subsection{A rule for the sequential composition operator}
+\section{A rule for the sequential composition operator}